Materials-Consortia/OPTIMADE/optimade.rst

 Database-Provider-Specific fields
 ---------------------------------

-Database-Provider-Specific fields MUST be prefixed with (one of) the prefix(es) registered by the database provider enclosed by underscores("\_", ASCII 95 dec (0x5F)).
+Database-Provider-Specific fields MUST be prefixed with one of the prefixes registered by the database provider enclosed by underscores ("\_", ASCII 95 dec (0x5F)).

 **Examples**: